Abune Petros: Resistance to Italian occupation

 In 1935, Italian troops invaded Ethiopia.
 Aboune Petros went with Emperor Haile Selassie I at the northern war front where he assisted the wounded.
 He attended the violence used by the fascists in particular against civilians.
 Following the Italian victory at the Battle of Maychew, Ethiopian Patriots fold to areas in the south and Abune Petros went to the Monastery of Debre Libanos.
 He used to question the ongoing war "how Italy, a Christian country, would occupy in such a brutal manner another Christian peaceful country, Ethiopia?"

 Bishop of Dessie at the end of the Ethiopian war he decided to support the nascent Ethiopian resistance and refused to submit to the Italian authorities, he then joined the arbegnoch of Aberra Kassa, one of the sons of Ras Kassa who directed the guerrilla warfare in Shoa.
 At a meeting in Debre Libanos, with the presence of Aberra Kassa, Abebe Aregai and other leaders, a rash plan was decided to assault the capital with five separate columns, counting above all on exploiting a general uprising of the population.
 The attack failed and Abune Petros was captured by the Italians on 29 July 1936.

 Martyrdom

 Statue of St. Abune Petros in Addis Ababa, Ethiopia.

 With the opportunities he had, Abune Petros preached both Ethiopians and Italian soldiers about "peace, love and freedom".
 Abune Petros was captured by the Italians on 29 July 1936.
 Before his execution, the authorities gave him a final offer: if he ceases to denounce the Italian invasion and if he agrees to publicly condemn Ethiopian patriots, he would be released.
 He refused and said:

 The tears of my countrymen caused by your gas and your machines will never allow my conscience to accept your ultimatum.
 How could I stand before God if I do not condemn a crime of such magnitude?

+After a quick trial, Abune Petros was sentenced to death for rebellion and inciting others to rebel.The judge asked them, “When the priests and ecclesiastical authorities, including the Archbishop Abune Kerlos, acknowledged the sovereignty of the Italian government and said Amen, why did you rebel?
+Why did you become a rebel alone?”